jiosephlee/TowerDefense/README.md

 - Targets onto a monster and shoots a straight bullet at them.
 If the monster is fast enough, however, the bullet can miss
 ### FollowTower
 - Targets onto a monster and follows it until that monster dies, or until the bullet hits the monster
-- If the monster dies before the bullet hits it or it's penetration level is high enough, it will find the nearest monster and target it
+- If the monster dies before the bullet hits it or it's penetration level is high enough, it will find the nearest monster within 200m     and target it
 ### MortarTower
 - Targets a monster, calculates it's position assuming it goes straight, and aims for that spot in a parabolic manner, and explodes hitting other monsters in the process